Stella Tutorial: Paper models of 4D polytopes

 Unfolded Net view to see nets.

-individual projected cell, then gluing them together face-to-face.
+each individual projected cell, then gluing them together face-to-face.
+I used

-his 4D models.
-In this case you need
+this method for his 4D models.
+In this

-separate nets for each differently-projected cell.
-So for each cell you will
+case you need separate nets for each differently-projected cell.
+So for each

 - Hide all other cells.
 Do this as follows: